Data-driven material identification in micromorphic continua: Numerical simulations

 As an example of application, the proposed framework is now used to identify and predict the behavior of mechanical metamaterials in a reduced phase space.
 Specifically, we consider BVPs where the material is composed of an elastic honeycomb lattice (Figure~\ref{fig:bvp2}).
 Suppose the base lattice material obeys Euler--Bernoulli beam theory.
-Then, zeroth-order variational homogenization~\cite{Ariza2024} yields an explicit effective strain energy density that serves as the reference model for the continuum behavior of the metastructure:
+Then, zeroth-order variational homogenization~\cite{ariza2024homogenization} yields an explicit effective strain energy density that \tB{serves here as a benchmark} for the continuum behavior of the metastructure: